 In our view, this technology is not yet fit for purpose, but don't let that put you off: the brushes with the 'smart' tech in are otherwise superb.

 One other thing to consider then buying a brush is how many replacement heads it comes with.
-The brush parts of the devices tend to wear out every 2-3 months and cost £2-£3 each to replace, so the more the merrier.
+The brush parts of the devices tend to wear out every 2-3 months and cost £2-£3 each to replace, so look out for replacement head deals as well.

-The current most recent flagship brushes are Philips Sonicare 6100 and 5100 ranges and, for Oral B, the Genius 9000 and 8000.
+The current most recent flagship brushes are the Philips Sonicare 5100 range and, for Oral B, the Genius X and the 9000 and 8000 series.
 However, older models are still available and all but identical in terms of brushing power.
 Often, this will be where the real bargains are to be found, come Black Friday.

 - Get the best toothpaste as well